Anonymous Google Reviews?

 If you ask me, this system is suboptimal and will inevitably lead to more problems for businesses.
 The only way to fix this is if the businesses could make this feature optional on their profiles so that therapists and co could just turn it on and everyone who doesn't like it can turn it off.
 That would be great and an actual improvement.

 What's your take?
-Is this a good or bad feature?
+Are you going to use this feature?

 Ongoing SEO